 The Internal Revenue Code limits certain deductions, such as the deduction for charitable contributions, to a percentage of federal taxable income.
 Various limitations apply to the section 179 expense deduction; for example, the deduction may not exceed the taxpayer's taxable income from trade or business activities during the taxable year.
 You may have to recompute these limitations for Wisconsin purposes if the amount of your federal taxable income for federal purposes differs from your federal taxable income as determined under the Internal Revenue Code in effect for Wisconsin.
-Differences may arise for three reasons:
+Differences in your federal taxable income for federal and Wisconsin purposes may arise for the following reasons:

 - a.
 A provision of the federal Internal Revenue Code is excluded from the definition of "Internal Revenue Code" in effect for Wisconsin under sec.
 71.22(4), Wis.
 Stats. - b.
-Different elections under the Internal Revenue Code are made for federal and Wisconsin purposes. - Wisconsin law prescribes modifications to federal taxable income, including the items listed in secs.
-71.26(2) and (3) and 71.30, Wis.
-Stats.
+Different elections under the Internal Revenue Code are made for federal and Wisconsin purposes.